-The selected sites (Alentejo, Budapest and Albarracín) for the residencies constitute very different contexts with distinct characteristics in terms of sounds and cultural heritage to promote through the cultural programmes, artefacts and works of art to be created in the project.
+The selected residency sites (Alentejo, Albarracín and Budapest) constitute very different contexts with distinct characteristics in terms of sounds and cultural heritage to be promoted through the cultural programmes, artefacts and works of art that are created in the project’s course.

-Residency 1.0 “Preservation of coastal and marine life through spatial sounds“ will take place in Alentejo, Portugal.
-Venues are Santiago de Cacém, Sines & Odemira, Alentejo, next 14-21 September 2020.
+Residency 1.0 “Preservation of coastal and marine life through spatial sounds“ took place in Alentejo (Portugal) between 14 and 21 September 2020.
+Utilised venues were Santiago de Cacém and Sines & Odemira, Alentejo.

 This residency envisions three clear outputs that all residents will have a chance to contribute to:

 SONOTOMIA Residents will identify, capture and classify the soundscapes of previously agreed elements of marine and coastal biodiversity, such for example the water sounds of different depths and surfaces, flora and fauna, interaction of fishermen and boats with the sea, and interaction of sea and coast, among others.